The best screen names are boring.

 Children experiment with edgy screen names as one way to look and feel cool, and as they get older their choices often push limits, unintentionally drawing attention.
 A suggestive name in any number of categories can encourage the people who interact with your child to behave impulsively — even friends.
 Parents need to worry less about strangers seeing and using a screen name and more about a 21st Century kid using a screen name that contributes in some way to humiliating or embarrassing behavior.

 And of course, screen names, like everything else in the connected world, leave digital footprints (and digital footprints do not go away).

 - Make the screen name boring with names or words and numbers.

 - Avoid words that allude to sex and gender, and even descriptive words that may seem insignificant.

-- Watch out for words that unintentionally convey personal information — the name of a sport, sport team, or a favorite vacation spot.
+- Watch out for words that unintentionally convey personal information — the name of a sport, sports team, or a favorite vacation spot.

 - Maintain privacy by using screen names that do not give away a child’s location — names of towns, cities, parks, monuments, schools, and other locations.

 - Choose words that don’t reflect intense emotion, violence or that name weapons

 Screen names have power, so help your children make safe and sensible choices.

 One thought on “5 Screen Name Tips for Digital Parents”